Logarithmic double ramification cycles: Genus 1 calculations

 By Theorem~\ref{thm:g1} and a straightforward argument for the vanishing of the cross terms, we have

 By Remark \ref{55kk5}, this second term is defined on a cone $\sigma_\Gamma$ by the polynomial

-where $F_A,F_B$ run over acyclic flows balancing $A$ and $B$ respectively and $\pi_*$ is the push-forward from piecewise polynomials on a subdivision of a cone to polynomials on that cone.
-After working out the algebra of the push-forward and translating into standard tautological class notation, we obtain
+where $F_A,F_B$ run over acyclic flows balancing $A$ and $B$ respectively and $\pi_*$ is the pushforward from piecewise polynomials on a subdivision of a cone to polynomials on that cone.
+After working out the algebra of the pushforward and translating into standard tautological class notation, we obtain

 where the sum runs over the isomorphism classes of stable graphs $\Gamma$ with two vertices and a double edge connecting them and $A_\Gamma,B_\Gamma$ are the absolute values of the degrees of $\mdeg_{k,A}$, $\mdeg_{k,B}$ respectively on one of the vertices (it does not matter which one since the total degree is $0$). \end{remark}